 Some of the programs grow out of long and deep roots at Nativity, while others are brand new.
 Fresh ideas are always welcome, and we strive to make Outreach at Nativity as intergenerational as possible.
 Below are brief descriptions of current Outreach programs.
-Everyone is invited to share ideas with the Outreach Ministry Team the second Wednesday of every month, beginning at 7 pm in the parish hall.
+Everyone is invited to share ideas with the Outreach Ministry Team, which meets on the second Thursday of every month beginning at 7 pm in the parish hall conference room.
 We urge every parishioner to find a place in one or more of these ministries.

-An international relief organization based in Raleigh, Stop Hunger Now distributes food and other life-saving aid to vulnerable children and families around the world, and works to help end world hunger.
+An international relief organization based in Raleigh, Rise Against Hunger (formerly Stop Hunger Now) distributes food and other life-saving aid to vulnerable children and families around the world, and works to help end world hunger.
 In recent years, Nativity has hosted annual meal-packing events, during which 10,000 meals are packaged in two hours.
 If you would like to help organize this intergenerational, parish-wide event, contact René Garces.

 US-Uganda Orphans Education Fund